-Your timetable will show you where you need to go and when on Monday 18 September and throughout the week.

-This is the week when you'll meet your course-mates, course tutors and University staff.
+Your timetable will show you where you need to go and when from Week 1, Monday, 25th September onwards.
+Freshers' week, commencing Monday, September 18th whilst predominantly for 1st Year, is great point in which to meet the Academic and Technical Teams.
+You will find us in the Fashion & Textile Institute, in either DC FP Hub A or B. This is the week when you'll meet course Tutors, Technicians and University staff.
 There will be important inductions to both your course and the wider University facilities and services, in addition to social activities organised by the University and Students' Union.